How Poor Maintenance Could Cause a Commercial Truck Crash

 One of the many benefits of hiring a licensed attorney to represent your case is he or she can investigate maintenance issues with the commercial truck that caused your crash.
 He or she can obtain maintenance records and review state and federal regulations to determine if any may have been violated.

 Why Do These Issues Regularly Come Up?

 When you consider the danger maintenance issues may create, you may be asking why so many drivers and trucking companies seem to let things go.

 The problem is that companies and drivers are under immense pressure to meet tight deadlines.
 That often results in violations of federal or state laws.
 Drivers may let some things slide because they need to make a deadline.

 As these issues are quite common, they may have contributed to your crash.
 That is why the crash needs to be thoroughly investigated to assess why it occurred and who may be liable.

 Injured in a Truck Crash?
 You May Have Legal Options

 TSR Injury Law is prepared to help truck crash victims seek full compensation for their injuries.
 Our initial consultations are free of charge and come with no legal obligations.
 That means there is no risk in contacting our firm to discuss the crash.

 For more than 20 years, we have been advocating for those injured in crashes.
-Our firm has secured $300 million in compensation on behalf of our clients.
+Our firm has secured over $1 billion in compensation on behalf of our clients.